| Safe Haskell | None |

 letSortPass :: Pass Module Module Source #

-A pass that sorts the bindings of let
+A pass that sorts the bindings of let-expressions topologically.

 Testing Interface